drupalforge/drupal_atk_demo/README.md

 Forwarding                    https://17368dc6c817.ngrok.app -> http://127.0.0.1:32833
 ```

 Open another terminal and check that you can connect to the container.
 Take the username from above,
-the host and port frrom the tcp://<ngrok_host>:<ngrok_port>.
+the host and port from the tcp://<ngrok_host>:<ngrok_port>.
 ```shell
 ssh -o StrictHostKeyChecking=no -p <ngrok_port> -o SetEnv=IS_DDEV_PROJECT=true <username>@<ngrok_host>
 ```